Mormon's Depository

 _________________________

-Now, what do our scholars and educators say about the repository?
+Now, what do some LDS scholars and educators say about the repository?

-Let’s start with FairMormon.
+Let’s start with FAIRLDS.
 They have an article on this here:

-I’ve spoken to FairMormon about this but they refuse to change the article or add additional material to it, so I think it’s important for people to know what they’re doing.
+They refuse to correct the article or add additional material to it, so it’s important for people to know what they’re doing.

 They quote part of Brigham Young’s sermon, omitting the part about other witnesses to the site and Brigham’s emphasis that he did not want this account to be forgotten and lost.